 How activities foster community and friendship

-Meeting new people, lifting weights, or playing a late-night bridge session help people feel like they belong.
-That, in turn, can lead to many other positive outcomes — improved self-esteem, peace of mind, and an investment of time into deepening the network of support that improves everyone’s quality of life.
+Meeting new people, lifting weights or playing a late-night bridge session can help people feel like they belong.
+That, in turn, can lead to many other positive outcomes – improved self-esteem, peace of mind and an investment of time into deepening the network of support that improves everyone’s quality of life.

 At Atria, we consider activities to be among the most important features of a senior living community, but we don’t call them “activities.”
-Our term is the Engage Life® program, which we’ve set up to foster interactions and bring new opportunities for residents to achieve their goals.
-Each community at Atria has an Engage Life® director who takes the interests of the residents into account to create a calendar of events and outings tailored to what they want to do.
-Learn more about Engage Life® and reach out today to learn more about what Atria has to offer.
+Our Engage Life events program is designed to foster interactions and bring new opportunities for residents to achieve their goals.
+Each Atria community has an Engage Life Director, who creates a calendar of events and outings tailored to residents’ interests.
+Learn more about Engage Life events program, and reach out to the community nearest you today to discover all that Atria offers.